 Discrete Lagrangian Mechanics The least action principle stated above can be used as a guiding principle to derive discrete integrators.
 In fact, West [Wes03] proposed a direct discretization of the integral of the Lagrangian to construct a proper and simple discrete action function.
 In this approach the integrals are replaced with quadrature rules, i.e., linear combinations of discrete evaluations of the Lagrangian, over each elementary time step.
-Time stepping is then realized by taking the variation of the discrete action between two positions q(t + dt) and q(t + 2dt) of a dynamical system.
-This class of approaches respects the variational nature of time evolution in the discrete realm.
-The resulting discrete Euler-Lagrange (DEL) equations provide the update rule to advance in time: given two consecutive (in time) states of the system, the next state (at the end of the current time step) can be computed through a non-linear solve of the DEL equations.
-For more details on the DEL equations, we refer the reader to an introductory text on discrete mechanics [SD06].
+Time stepping is then realized by taking the variation of the discrete action between two positions q(t+dt) and q(t+2dt) of a dynamical system.
+In this way this class of approaches respects the variational nature of time evolution in the discrete realm.
+The resulting discrete Euler-Lagrange (DEL) equations provide the update rule to advance in time: given two consecutive (in time) states of the system, the next state (at the end of the current time step) can be computed through a non-linear solve of the DEL equa-